lpan/lpan.github.io/about.md

 I love coding from the very bottom of my heart and always look forward to learning new technologies.
 I like to write simple, clean and maintainable code.

-I have a special affection for functional programming.
-Here is my favourite quote from Alan Perlis:

-> It is better to have 100 functions operate on one data structure than 10
-> functions on 10 data structures

-I always prefer functional programming over imperative programming when I am developing in a multi-paradigm language, especially JavaScript.

 I am also a [Free Software](http://www.fsf.org/) activist.
 I donate annually to the Free Software Foundation as a student associative member and run GNU/Linux exclusively on my laptop.
 I am currently on {{ site.operation_system }} with